donma/CSharp.Google.Apis.Calendar.v3/README.md

 # CSharp.Google.Apis.Calendar.v3

-A simple sample to authorize,create,delete and refresh user token in ASP.net
+A simple sample to authorize,create,delete and refresh user token by using  Google.Apis.Calendar.v3 in ASP.net

 Authorization : http://no2don.blogspot.com/2017/12/caspnet-googleapiscalendarv3.html